lucas-renaudie-dev/Portfolio/README.md

 You can also take a look at my CV (Resume):&nbsp; [English Version](Lucas_Renaudie_CV_English.pdf)&nbsp; |&nbsp; [French Version](Lucas_Renaudie_CV_Français.pdf)

-For contact, please reach out to me at lucas.renaudie@mail.mcgill.ca
+For contact, feel free to reach out to me at lucas.renaudie@mail.mcgill.ca